 Many areas in Gardens by the Bay are wheelchair-accessible.
 Gardens by the Bay has a wheelchair-accessible shuttle bus fleet that is free to use for wheelchair users.
 Wheelchairs can be rented at $2 an hour at the Arrival Gift Shop, which can save you the effort of having to pack a wheelchair when you go there.
 All wheelchairs must be returned by 8 p.m.

-More information on other types of bundle packages can be found on the Gardens by the Bay ticketing page.
+More information on other types of bundle packages and detailed prices for senior citizens can be found on here.

 Address: 18 Marina Gardens Drive, S018953